 Following the first treatment, I was told to expect a tightening sensation of my skin over the next couple of days, and a visible reduction in scarring and fine lines.
 After my first procedure, within a week the fine lines in my nasolabial area and on my forehead vanished.
 I didn’t notice it right away, but once I did, I was pleasantly surprised.
 Half a year later, those lines are still gone.
 Again, the results are supposed to last for about 2 years.
 For $150, I’d say that’s an excellent deal.
 I didn’t continue the procedures on the schedule recommended, which was once every three weeks.
 Instead, my being a single mom, I waited till I had the money.
 So, I underwent the procedure about every four to five weeks until I completed all six rounds of treatment.

 Although the scar above my eyebrow isn’t completely gone, after the first treatment, it was noticeably smoother to the touch, whereas it was once very tough and protruded from my skin.
 The second result I experienced was the disappearance of fine lines on my nasolabial area and forehead.
 However, unfortunately, I did not experience any skin tightening nor, at least, any sensation of skin tightening, as I was told to expect.
 That does not mean this treatment doesn’t work for skin tightening.
 I might perhaps be too young to have a noticeable reduction of collagen in order for the collagen-promoting powers of EndyMed to be more pronounced.
-On the other hand, I recommended EndyMed to a friend within my age group who experienced both a tightening sensation and a visible tightening of her skin, so this result can be dependent on one’s individual physiology.
+On the other hand, I recommended EndyMed to a friend within my age group who experienced both a tightening sensation and a visible tightening of her skin, so this result can be dependent on one’s specific physiology.

 For the wrinkle-busting powers alone, EndyMed is going to be part of my anti-aging skin plan.
 Although I might not need the treatment for skin tightening at this time in my life, next year I will probably continue treatment on my scar until, hopefully, it becomes barely apparent.
 Perhaps a few years down the line, I’ll use EndyMed again for my overall face.
-Outside of my own experience with the technology, EndyMed appears to be a great new technology that will likely improve.
+Outside of my own experience with the treatment, EndyMed appears to be a great, new technology that will likely improve.
 It even has its own stock ticker.
 I’d like to see where this technology goes, as it’s an excellent alternative to the risks that come with Botox and the expense of various scar treatments.

 If you are curious about trying EndyMed, browse the clinic locator on the EndyMed website.
 If you have already tried EndyMed, please leave a comment below of your experience with the technology.